tlswg/tls13-spec/draft-ietf-tls-tls13.md

 client authentication is not available in the 0-RTT case.

 CertificateVerify
-: A signature over the value Hash(Handshake Context + Certificate) + session_context
+: A signature over the value Hash(Handshake Context + Certificate) + resumption_context

 Finished
 : A MAC over the value Hash(Handshake Context + Certificate + CertificateVerify) +
-  session_context using  a MAC key derived from the base key.
+  resumption_context using  a MAC key derived from the base key.
 {:br}

-If this is a resumed handshake (i.e., using resumption PSK), then the session_context value is the resumption_context corresponding to the PSK.
+If this is a resumed handshake (i.e., using resumption PSK), then the resumption_context value is the resumption_context corresponding to the PSK.
 Otherwise, it is a string of zeros as long as the hash length.